3D molecular model of THCO and THCP molecules in a laboratory setting.

 The Chemical Structure

-For example, consider the BC Diesel strain from Blimburn Seeds.
-This strain is rich in THC, but also contains varying levels of other cannabinoids, potentially including THCO and THCP.
-The different cannabinoids work together, creating a unique effect known as the ‘entourage effect’.
-Therefore, the chemical structure of THCO and THCP can impact the overall experience of consuming a strain like BC Diesel.
+The different cannabinoids in a strain work together, creating a unique effect known as the ‘entourage effect’.
+The presence of minor cannabinoids can impact the overall experience of consuming a strain like BC Diesel.

 THCO vs THCP: Effects and Potency